Archive : Historical MD&A

 In 3Q17, the Company reported a consolidated net profit from normal business operation of THB 2,483 mn, an increase of 6.0% YoY.
 Although the growth in rental and services revenue, as well as food and beverages revenue is less than the increase in operating expenses for both businesses, and despite a 8.0% YoY decrease in share of profit from investment due to major renovation at CentralPlaza Rama 3, which in turn affected the performance of CPNRF, the Company managed to lower its financing cost by 37.3% YoY due to lower interest-bearing debt balance, thus lowering its average cost of debt.

 Table 2: Consolidated Results Summary

-Under its 5-year plan (2017-2021), CPN aims to increase its revenues at a compound annual growth rate (CAGR) of 14-15% per annum through 2-3 new projects a year, asset enhancement projects to add value to existing malls, regular rental increase, and operational improvement.
+Under its 5-year plan (2017-2021), CPN aims to increase its revenues at a compound annual growth rate (CAGR) of 14-15% per annum through 2-3 new projects per year, as well as 2-3 asset enhancement projects per year to add value to existing malls, regular rental increase, and operational improvement.

 Retail Property Development

 In 2017, CPN plans to launch two shopping malls, namely:

 - CentralPlaza Nakhon Ratchasima, launched on 3 November 2017

 - CentralPlaza Mahachai, expected to launch on 23 November 2017